RedisGraph/RedisGraph/docs/commands.md

 #### MATCH

-Describes the relationship between queried entities, use ascii art to represent pattern(s) to match against
+Match describes the relationship between queried entities, using ascii art to represent pattern(s) to match against.

-Node are represented by parenthesis `()` while edges are represented by brackets `[]`
+Nodes are represented by parenthesis `()`, while edges are represented by brackets `[]`.

 Each graph entity node/edge can contain an alias and a label, but both can be left empty if needed.

-Entity structure: `alias:label {filters}` alias, label and filters are all optional, please note: currently only nodes can have filters.
+Entity structure: `alias:label {filters}`.

+Alias, label and filters are all optional, and currently only nodes can have filters.

 Example: